nohat/dimming/docs/implementation/eng_execution.md

             - If `dynamic_control: {type: 'stop', ...}`: Call
               `node.async_send_command(CommandClass.MULTILEVEL_SWITCH.commands.StopLevelChange)`.

             - `type: 'step'`: Z-Wave doesn't have a direct "step" command.
-This would likely be handled by calculating the new target and sending a `Multilevel Switch Set` command with a short `duration` (which HA Core's `LightTransitionManager` would handle via simulation if native `TRANSITION` is not present, or the device natively).
+This would be handled by calculating the new target and sending a `Multilevel Switch Set` command with appropriate parameters based on the device's capabilities.

         - **Rate/Duration Derivation:** Map `speed` and `duration` from `dynamic_control` to Z-Wave's "duration" field (in seconds or 10ms ticks).